DaveTheCredible/David-McGee.xyz/content/Humor/All the Blood Drained from the Young Man's Face.md

 ---

-"You're raising all of these objections because you want to keep your foreskin.
-Am I right?
+"You're raising all of these objections because you're sleeping with your girlfriend.
+Am I right?"

-All the blood drained from the young man's face.
+Both the eyes rolled in the young man's face.

-He was caught.
+He was pissed.

-He was rejecting Allah because he didn't like Allah's morality.
+"Frank, we've been through this.
+I'm still asexual."

 ---